• Hot rolled stainless steel I-Beam for construction System 1

 A2: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-Q:Are steel I-beams resistant to pests or insects?
+Q:Are steel I-beams susceptible to corrosion?

 1. Manufacturer Overview